ibm-datapower/datapower-tutorials/datapower-docker-compose-hello-world/datapower-docker-compose-hello-world.md

 If you find yourself scratching your head when asked the question "How do I build portable composed applications with DataPower?", you've come to the right place.
 This tutorial will show you how to build an application consisting of a load driver, a DataPower Gateway, and a back-end server where each of the parts are separate containers held together with Docker Compose.

-This application is most similar to what one might find in an an automated test kicked off by a CI/CD tool, but it's real purpose is to open a discussion on the ways DataPower applications can be composed.
+This application is most similar to what one might find in an automated test kicked off by a CI/CD tool, but it's real purpose is to open a discussion on the ways DataPower andapplications can be composed.

 ## Prerequisites